Killing your own bill is like wanting to kill your own baby, but then, keep in mind that it’s actually a bill.

 Either way, in addition to the possibility of that section going away, Jonah gives Moyes a folder of numbers.
 What do the numbers mean?
 Jonah has no idea.

 While Sue sets up an office right outside of Selina’s bedroom, Ben tells Tom that everyone needs to do all that they can in order to stop the bill.
 Tom, like Mike, doesn’t want to know any of the details- he just wants it done.

-The entire team has to watch their language in front of everyone not a part of their inner circle to avoid spilling any details.
-For example, a doctor advising Selina to get more rest only knows that Moyes is voting no, but the team spills some bullshit and feigns disappointment.
+The team has to watch its language in front of everyone not a part of their inner circle to avoid spilling any details.
+For example, a doctor advising Selina to get more rest only knows that Moyes is voting no, but the team feigns disappointment.
 Now only four votes are needed to kill the bill.
 Against Gary’s advice to get more rest, Selina needs to get ready for her meeting with the Secretary of Defense.

 With only six hours and 30 minutes to vote time, Amy and Dan speak with Congressman Moyes about how there is absolutely nothing good in the Families First bill.
 Moyes, though, is already familiar with this and doesn’t need a reminder that he’ll be voting no.

 However, he does get suspicious when Dan and Amy give him a folder of numbers- the same folder that Jonah Ryan showed him.
 Interesting, since Dan and Amy don’t work for the White House.
 Now, not only is Moyes interested in the possibility that Meyer wants her own bill to fail, he’s switching his vote to Yes.
 Great lobbying, these two.